Affordable

 Repelling method by using Petri-dish

-• A small petri dish that contains the fabric sample and culture medium is placed in the center of the large petri dish.
+• A small petri dish containing the fabric sample and culture medium is placed in the center of a large petri dish.

-• The efficiency of repellency is calculated and compared to the number of live mites in a control test.
+• The repellence efficacy is calculated and compared to the number of live mites in a control test.

-• The fabric sample is placed in one end of the glass tube, with the sequence as follows – stuffing, culture medium, and the adhesive tape at the end.
-On the other opposite end of the test tube, a mite medium with 10,000 mites is placed to encourage mite migration.
+• The fabric sample is placed in one end of the glass tube followed by the stuffing, culture medium and adhesive tape at the end.
+A mite medium with 10,000 mites is placed on the opposite end of the test tube.

-• After the predetermined duration, the number of live mites that can pass through the stuffing, the culture medium, and adhesive tape and intruding the mite medium are counted.
+• After the predetermined duration, the number of live mites that can pass through the stuffing, the culture medium and adhesive tape and intrude the mite medium are counted.

-• The efficiency of repellency is calculated by comparing the numbers of live mites with a control test.
+• The efficiency of repellency is determined by comparing the numbers of live mites with a control test.

-The glass tube method A is employed for wadding samples, whereas the glass tube Method B is used for down and feather samples.
-In method B, a stainless steel mesh disc is used to position the test specimen within the glass tube.
+The glass tube method A is employed for wadding samples whereas the glass tube Method B is used for down and feather samples.
+In method B, a stainless steel mesh disc is used to fix the position of the test specimen within the glass tube.

 Proliferation method by using Petri-dish Method A and using vial Method B